Thermal Conductivity Paper Database

 Synergistic Effects of Carbon Fillers in Thermally Conductive Liquid Crystal Polymer Based Resins

 Three different carbons (carbon black, synthetic graphite particles and carbon fiber) were added to Vectra A950RX Liquid Crystal Polymer in order to synthesize different composites for use in fuel cells.
-The carbon fillers were used individually and also in combination with other carbon fillers. ...
+The carbon fillers were used individually and also in combination with other carbon fillers.
+A TPS was used to measure the thermal conductivities of the synthesized composites.
+It was found that the use of synthetic graphite particles as the ...

 Author(s): , , , ,